muhammadarsath/muhammadarsath.github.io/index.md

 ---

 ### Education
-- M.S (by Research) in Computer Scinecne and Engg. at Indian Institute of Technology, Madras
+- M.S (by Research) in Computer Science and Engg. at Indian Institute of Technology, Madras
 - B.E (CSE) at Sri Krishna College of Engineering and Technology, Coimbatore

 ---